SET is a valuable source of long-term capital for listed companies.

 Employee goodwill will grow if the firm is prospering, has a positive image, a good reputation and public respect.

 Strong employee loyalty to the company enhances its reputation and productivity.

 Tax privileges on dividends

-A listed firm is accorded tax privileges for holding shares in other companies incorporated under Thai law, laws governing mutual funds or the Industrial Finance Corporation of Thailand Act.
+A listed firm is accorded tax privileges for holding shares in other companies incorporated under Thai law, laws governing mutual funds.
 Any dividends received from such firms is tax-exempt, provided the dividend is from stocks or investment units held for at least three months before and after the date of dividend payment.

 Individual shareholders of listed companies may receive the following tax privileges:

 Proceeds from the sale of listed securities are exempt from personal income tax.

 Individuals who receive dividends from listed companies must pay a withholding tax of only 10 percent provided they select one of the following procedures:

 For individuals who do not wish to be credited with parts or all of the withholding tax, the dividend is excluded from his or her personal income for tax purposes.

 For those who wish to be credited, the dividend is included as part of personal income for tax purposes.
 The formula for tax credit is x/(100-x) given that the company pays tax at the rate of x%.